teuben/sd2018/casa/bench0.md

     for arg in qac_argv(sys.argv):
         exec(arg)

-Luckily enough, cutting and pasting these will do no harm
+Luckily enough, cutting and pasting these will do no harm in a CASA session.

 ## Do we have our files?

 Did you really have all your files here?
-There is a
+There is a QAC for that.
+It is  a good habit to protect your scripts, as CASA error messages can take time to digest

     QAC.exists(tpim)
     QAC.exists(ms07)